CharlesDerek/bmw-ms45-dme-unlock/README.md

+Due to BMW e46 models such as the M3 having much difficulty in modifications, I got tired of using 3rd party software that cost money for each ecu flash.
+If you're a person that loves performance in vehicles, improving your BMW, or just are passionate about cars and own a 3 series BMW, then you came to the right place.

+I personally use this software as a version control system of storing vehicles EEPROMs.

-Due to BMW newer models (2004+) having much difficulty in modifications, The attached resources make the process easier for newer models.
+The attached resources make the process easier for newer models.
 Below resources help for tuning and flashing ms54 and ms45.1 dmes BMW's.